 A rapidly changing world scene makes geography a vital, dynamic and lively subject.

-Welcome to the Geography department at Hills Road.
+Welcome to Geography at Hills Road.
 From September 2016, you will be studying the new OCR specification.
-The course involves a good balance between physical and human geography and some of the main topics covered include:
+The course involves a good balance between physical and human geography covering topics such as the Geography of Diseases and earthquakes and volcanoes.